jofas/deserialize_custom_strings/README.md

 Utility functions for deserializing fields from different types or as custom strings (e.g. emails, urls or phone numbers) using [serde](https://serde.rs/).
+This crate's aim is to fortify your application against badly formatted user input and helps you integrate unintuitive APIs without you having to write any logic.

 ## Table of Contents